michaelnisi/troubled/data/posts/2016/internals.md

 {
   "title": "Internal Affairs",
-  "description": "Two ways to apply conditional exports to make internal functions testable in Node.js and why you shouldn’t.", "date": "2016-12-03",
+  "description": "Two ways to apply conditional exports to make internal functions testable in Node.js and why you shouldn’t.", "date": "2016-12-07",
   "path": "2016/12"
 }

-TEST A LITTLE, code a litte.
-During development, I want to test every function I write as I go along, building a code base of small tested units.
+TEST A LITTLE, code a little.
+During development, I want to test every function I write as I go along, building up a code base of small tested units.
 Iterating like this often requires for testing of private functions, not public to the API of the program.
-To not over expose the API, we need a way to conditionally export functions to extend the surface of our program during testing.
-I know, some people argue, that’s not what unit testing is for, because now you’re testing implementation, instead of application, but that’s exactly what I want to test: implementation.
-I tend to identify required functions, which is the hardest part, and develop them by oscilating between test and code, where code is the wrong word, both are code, and together with documentation they shape the program—from the inside.
+To not clutter the API by overexposing, I need a way to conditionally export functions to temporarily extend the surface of my program during testing.
+I know, some people argue, that’s not what unit testing is for, because now you’re testing implementation, instead of application; but that’s exactly what I want to test: implementation.
+I tend to identify required functions, which is the hardest part, and develop them by oscilating between test and code.
+The smaller the units, the more flexible I am.

-With EUnit, a unit testing framework for Erlang, we use the `TEST` macro for conditional compilation:
+With [EUnit](http://erlang.org/doc/man/eunit.html), a unit testing framework for [Erlang](https://www.erlang.org/), we use the `TEST` macro for conditional compilation:

 ```erlang
 -ifdef(TEST).